ZR55/android-studio-tutorial/README.md

     * **Intent Category**: implicit intents have a category and datatype to further describe the operation.
 Categories aren't always used, but are used to further disambiguate the action.
     * **Intent Datatype**: such as text or JPEG image.
 It allows activites to support specific data types.

+* About the "Share" functionality:
+  * Because an implicit intent is used, any app that supports using **ACTION_SEND** to send text can be used to share.
+  * Inside the `winner_menu.xml` file, `app:showAsAction = "ifRoom"` will cause the menu item to be displayed as an icon in the action bar if there's room.
+  * Android uses the [mime type](https://en.wikipedia.org/wiki/Media_type) of our parameter to locate the correct activities to share to.
+For example, if we want to share images using a mime type of image/JPEG.
+  * Intent extras are a key value data structure, similar to what we used in the bundle for fragment arguments.

+* Navigation methods:
+  * **App Drawer navigation**: defaults to popping everything off the backstack except for the start destination.
+  * **Menu navigation**: adds to the backstack from the current position.
+  * **DrawerLayout**: provides the foundation for the sliding behavior of the navigation drawer.
+  * **NavigationView**: material design container that provides the look, feel, and functionality of the Navigation Drawer.

+* **Navigation Listensers** are interfaces that contains a single method that gets called every time we navigate.
+They allow use to react and do something during navigation, or in our case, block the drawer from coming out after nagivating away from the start destination.

+* Transitions:
+  * **Enter Transition**: played for the destination to be navigated to when it's entered.
+  * **Exit Transition**: played for the destination to be navigated to when another destination replaces the current one.
+  * **Pop Enter Transition**: played for the destination is returned to view from the back stack.
+  * **Pop Exit Transition**: played when the current destination is popped off the back stack.